ifazk/ocaml-scratch/README.md

 # scratch - A starter project for OCaml

+NOTE: This repo is archived.
+You no longer need a project like this since `dune init` works so well now.

 This repo is intended to be a quick and dirty starter project for OCaml using `dune`.